 Blood Knight: Vigoro says he doesn't care whom he works for or to what end as long as he gets to fight.

 Bonus Boss: The Bounties in the remake; special mention should go to Lapen, Daikokuya, and Lord Bane.
 Piastol is an example of That OneBonus Boss, since she has to be fought four times before finally giving up, and she gets much stronger with each iteration.
-And then there's Air Pirate Vigoro.
+Vigoro also gets a Bonus Boss battle after his change in occupation.

 Book Ends: The game starts with Vyse and Aika retrieving the Moon Stone from Shrine Island, which turns out to be the entry way to the final dungeon.